Summertime Site Safety

 Heat creates problems on jobsites.
 Dehydration is a serious medical issue when the average work-time temperature exceeds 85.

 Supply plenty of water and encourage a few minutes in the shade every hour.
-Rotate employees out so work continues.
-You want your people to be strong enough to work five days per week.
+Rotate employees so work continues while others rest; you want your people to be strong enough to work five days per week.
+For coverage related to performance venues and events, see Theaters Insurance.

 1. dizziness or fainting